Send Feedback

 Burning Basin

-This wetland area surrounds the Burning Basin, where Bethlehem Steel drained the water in 1942 to allow burning and scuttling of the WWI ships.
-Now a cove of calm waters, this area has become a popular fishing spot for recreational anglers.
-It also serves as a transition from the open Potomac River to the calmer, upstream waters of Marlow Creek.
-Several freshwater marsh plants can be found along the water’s edge, which serve as important habitat and a food source... read more
+In 1942, Bethlehem Steel drained the water in this area to sink and burn the World War I ships anchored there.
+This created the Burning Basin that is now surrounded by wetlands.
+Today, it is a popular recreational fishing spot because of its calm and slow waters.
+The area also serves as a transition from the Potomac River to the calmer, upstream waters of Marlow Creek.
+Many freshwater marsh plants can be found by the water’s edge, which are important... read more

 image of Freshwater Marsh Plants